 While Udemy courses may not quite have the kudos of something backed by Berkeley or Princeton, they’re often great quality.

 More importantly, they’re insanely inexpensive.
-Frequent offers mean that it’s often possible to access courses like those described above for no more than £10 per course.
+Frequent offers mean that it’s often possible to access courses like those described above for around $15 per course.

 As a fast and effective way of gaining new knowledge and learning new skills, these courses are hard to beat.